About Heritable Human Genome Editing

 What is it about?

-In contrast Somatic Cell Genome Editing is performed in the non-reproductive of the and may contribute treat diseases in existing individuals.
+In contrast Somatic Cell Genome Editing is performed in the non-reproductive cells and may contribute to treat diseases in existing individuals.
 Changes made by somatic genome therapy are not be passed down to future generations.
-Somatic Cell Genome Editing will not be discussed in this Website.
+Somatic Cell Genome Editing will not be discussed largely in this Website.

 Why this HHGE Project?